LakshmikarPolamreddy/Spills-Project_Information-Architecture/README.md

 # Analysis of Spill incidents in New York state

+# Project overview
+Motivation: Accidental releases of petroleum and/or other hazardous materials occur throughout New York State.
+Even small releases have the potential to endanger public health and contaminate groundwater, surface water, and soils.
+Project Objectives:
+- To identify the major sources and contributing factors for these spill occurrences.
+- To analyze if there is any relationship between the number of spill incidents and the income of the people in those counties.
+- To analyze if there is any relationship between the number of spill incidents and the number of manufacturing establishments in those counties.
+-
 # Project Steps
 Step1: Sourcing files and uploading to Github repository We have sourced datasets of Spills in NY state, Income of people in NY state and list of manufacturing companies in NY state from below links.
 We have uploaded these files into our Github repository - "https://github.com/LakshmikarPolamreddy/Spills-Project_Information-Architecture"